Rhondalee Braithwaite-Knowles: Crown counsel

 After Huw Shepheard stepped down as Attorney-General in 2013, Braithwaite-Knowles applied for the position.
 After a recruitment process that included numerous overseas candidates, Braithwaite-Knowles was selected as the first native born Attorney-General of the Turks and Caicos, simultaneously becoming the first woman and youngest person to hold the job.

 Personal life

-Braithwaite is married to Gary Knowles and the couple have a son, Gary, Jr.
+Braithwaite is married to husband, Gary Knowles, and the couple have one son.